The Texas Criminal Process

 Fort Worth Lawyer for Criminal Proceedings

-If you have been charged with any kind of crime in Tarrant County or a nearby community in North Central Texas, do not delay in seeking legal representation.
+If you have been charged with any kind of crime in Tarrant County, Parker County, Johnson County, or a nearby community in North Central Texas, do not delay in seeking legal representation.
 Townsend, Gebhardt & Eppes, PLLC aggressively defends clients throughout Fort Worth, Cleburne, Weatherford, Arlington, and many surrounding areas.

-Our Fort Worth criminal defense attorneys have over three decades of combined experience on both sides of the aisle, providing you with a fully-informed and well-rounded perspective on criminal charges.
-Call 817-502-3600 today to have our lawyers review your case during a free, confidential consultation.
+Our Fort Worth criminal defense attorneys have over four decades of combined experience on both sides of the aisle, providing you with a fully informed and well-rounded perspective on criminal charges.
+We’ll work with you to understand your rights all throughout the Texas criminal process.
+Call (817) 502-3600 today to have our lawyers review your case during a free, confidential consultation.

 - How do most criminal cases begin?